 2017-18 School Year

 Alyson Zuzolo holds a B.A. in Religious Studies and Sociology from John Carroll University.
 Upon completing college, she participated in Operation TEACH, a Catholic service-teaching program.
 While in the program, Alyson earned her Master's of Arts in Teaching from Notre Dame University of Maryland.
-Since then, she has worked Catholic schools teaching Language Arts, Social Studies, and Religion.
+Since then, she has worked in Catholic schools teaching Language Arts, Social Studies, and Religion.

-Alyson has a particular interest in Ignatian Spirituality and is thrilled to be a part of a school community where this tradition is valued.
+Alyson has a particular interest in Ignatian Spirituality and is thrilled to be part of a school community where this tradition is valued.
 She lives in the Cleveland area with her husband and two young sons.
 In her free time, she enjoys cheering for the Cleveland Indians, exercising outdoors, spiritual reading, cooking/baking, and having fun with her family.